About Nevada’s 529 Plans

 About the Program

-The USAA Distinguished Valor Matching Grant matches contributions to your USAA 529 Education Savings Plan account dollar-for-dollar up to $300 per year for five years for a maximum of $1,500 per beneficiary.
+The Victory Capital 529 Distinguished Valor Matching Grant Program matches contributions to your Victory Capital 529 Education Savings Plan account dollar-for-dollar up to $300 per year for five years for a maximum of $1,500 per beneficiary.

 How it Works